About the convergence to initial data of the heat problem on the Heisenberg group: Proofs of the Main Results

-and we can set $\gamma =1$ and choose $b>1$ such that the series converges. \end{proof}
+and the geometric series converges since we chose $b>1$. \end{proof}

 We need one more observation before we can proceed to prove Theorem \ref{Thm:local.maximal.operator.weightedLp.boundedness}.
-From the above Theorem we can deduce the following Corollary:
+From Theorem \ref{thm:2.wgt} we can deduce the following Corollary:

-\begin{cor} With the notation of Theorem \ref{thm:2.wgt}, if $q>p$ and $v\in D_{p}(\mathcal{L},S)$ then we can choose the weight $u\in D_{q}(\mathcal{L},S)$. \end{cor} \begin{proof} Let us proceed as in the Theorem to construct a weight function $u$ with parameters $b$ and $\gamma$ (and 0<r<1<p<q), then after some computations we will find how to choose $b$ and $\gamma$ to assure that the series defining $u$ not only converges but also the weight $u$ belongs to the desired class.
+\begin{cor} With the notation of Theorem \ref{thm:2.wgt}, if $q>p$ and $v\in D_{p}(\mathcal{L},S)$ then we can choose the weight $u\in D_{q}(\mathcal{L},S)$. \end{cor} \begin{proof} Let us proceed with the weight function $u$ constructed in Theorem \ref{thm:2.wgt}.
+We will show that by choosing $b>1$ sufficiently large, the weight $u$ belongs to the desired class.